 German majors are encouraged to spend a summer, semester, or year of study abroad as a vital part of their undergraduate experience.
 The Department maintains a regular student exchange program with Göttingen University in Germany.
 Each year we send two students to that university in exchange for two German students who serve as Language Assistants at Amherst College.
 Faculty can also advise on a variety of other options for study in a German-speaking country.
-Please also check out the Study & Work Abroad link for further program information.
+Please also check out the Study Abroad Opportunities link for further program information.

 Departmental Honors Program

 In addition to the courses required for a rite degree in the major, candidates for Honors must complete German 498 and 499 and present a thesis on a topic chosen in consultation with an advisor in the Department.
 The aim of Honors work in German is (1) to consolidate general knowledge of the history and development of German language, culture, and history; (2) to explore a chosen subject through a more intensive program of readings and research than is possible in course work; (3) to present material along historical or analytical lines, in the form of a scholarly thesis.

 Honors students who major with a concentration in German Studies are encouraged to consult early with their faculty advisor about a possible thesis topic.
 Depending on the topic chosen, their thesis committee will be comprised of Amherst College German Studies faculty who may or may not invite faculty from other departments, or from the Five Colleges to participate as readers.
 The thesis committee will be chaired by the student’s Department of German thesis advisor.

 The quality of the Honors thesis, the result of the Comprehensive Examination, together with the overall college grade average, will determine the level of Honors recommended by the Department.